 Original Service: East Tennessee & Western North Carolina Railroad

 Const.
 No.: 45069

-In 1960, Tweetsie Railroad acquired another steam locomotive, No. 190 the "Yukon Queen" from Alaska's White Pass & Yukon Railway.
+In 1960, Tweetsie Railroad acquired the No. 190 "Yukon Queen" from Alaska's White Pass & Yukon Railway.

 Both locomotives are coal-fired narrow-gauge engines, built by the Baldwin Locomotive Works in Philadelphia.
 No. 12 was completed in 1917, and No. 190 in 1943.
-Before entering service providing steam locomotive rides at Tweetsie Railroad, the locomotives were put into operating condition by veteran engineer Frank Coffey, who trained new generations in Tweetsie's on-site steam locomotive repair shop.
+Before entering service at Tweetsie Railroad, the locomotives were put into operating condition by veteran engineer Frank Coffey, who trained new generations in our on-site steam locomotive repair shop.